shingara/pictrails/README.txt

  * Delete the cache page in settings interface
  * Define the number of pictures by pagination Gallery
  * Define the number of gallery by pagination of Gallery's list
+ * Define a list of tag for pictures
+ * View a sidebar with all gallery in it tree
+ * Navigate with a breadcrumb
+ * View a cloud tag of all gallery
+ * Navigate by tag

 h2.
 Requirements

 Currently you need all of those things to get Pictrails to run:

- * Ruby On Rails 2.0.x (not already test with Rails 2.1.x)
+ * Ruby On Rails 2.1.x
- * Ruby of 1.8.6 (Rails 2.0.x is not yet ruby 1.9 compatible)
+ * Ruby of 1.8.6 or greater
  * A database supported by Rails ActiveRecord (MySQL, DB2, SQLite3, ...)
  * Ruby drivers for your database (obviously out of the box with Rails)
  * A gem of an image-handling API like :